Welcome to the Faculty Senate

 Questions and concerns can be forwarded through the school and department senators, or they may be sent directly to the members of the Executive Committee of the Faculty Senate by clicking on the link below:

-Click here to access the original charter of the Faculty Senate that was adopted at the General Faculty Meeting and at Academic Board in November of 2015.
+Click here to access the original charter of the Faculty Senate that was adopted at the General Faculty Meeting and approved at Academic Board in November 2015.